victortolbert/app/content/en/inbox.md

 ---

 1. These are guidelines.
 Not rules.
-2. Your opinion and experience matters too.
+2. Your opinion and experience matter too.
 3. Choose what works best for you and your team.

 - SpeakEasy Code July572 (Hey)